 We take a glimpse inside the Oluwi family home to see how they like to spend quality time as a family

-Our staff of nearly 500 is composed of talented, ambitious, and hardworking people from all over the globe, many of whom have children themselves.
-With Christmas fast approaching and the unpredictability of 2020, we spoke to Nikki, our Head of Marketing, about how she is navigating the holiday season.
+Our staff of nearly 500 is made up of talented, ambitious, and hardworking people from all over the globe, many of whom have children themselves.
+We wanted to go behind-the-scenes and give you a view of family life from some of our very own team-members at Childrensalon.

 Was halten Sie von diesem Artikel?